Marilyn Manson: Musical collaborations

 In addition to his work with the band, Manson has collaborated extensively with other musicians.
-Cello rock act Rasputina opened for the band throughout the "Dead to the World Tour", the controversial tour supporting Antichrist Superstar.
-Lead vocalist Melora Creager performed cello and backing vocals for the band, most notably for renditions of "Apple of Sodom", a live version of which appeared as a b-side on Manson's 1998 single "The Dope Show".
-Manson also created three remixes of the song "Transylvanian Concubine", two of which appeared on their 1997 EP Transylvanian Regurgitations.
+Cello rock act Rasputina opened for the band throughout the "Dead to the World Tour," the controversial tour supporting Antichrist Superstar.
+Lead vocalist Melora Creager performed cello and backing vocals for the band, most notably for renditions of "Apple of Sodom," a live version of which appeared as a b-side on Manson's 1998 single "The Dope Show."
+Manson also created three remixes of the song "Transylvanian Concubine," two of which appeared on their 1997 EP Transylvanian Regurgitations.
 Manson befriended the Smashing Pumpkins vocalist Billy Corgan in 1997, and performed renditions of "Eye" and "The Beautiful People" alongside that band at the 1997 edition of Bridge School Benefit concert.
 Manson frequently consulted Corgan during the early stages of recording Mechanical Animals.
 Referring to its inclusion of glam rock influences, Corgan advised Manson that "This is definitely the right direction" but to "go all the way with it.
-Don't just hint at it".
-In 2015, Marilyn Manson and the Smashing Pumpkins embarked on a co-headlining tour titled "The End Times Tour".
+Don't just hint at it."
+In 2015, Manson and the Smashing Pumpkins embarked on a co-headlining tour titled "The End Times Tour."

 To promote Mechanical Animals in 1998, the band embarked on their first co-headlining concert tour: the "Beautiful Monsters Tour" with Hole.
 The tour was problematic, with Manson and Hole vocalist Courtney Love frequently insulting one another both on-stage and during interviews.
 Private disputes also arose over finances, as Hole were unwittingly financing most of Manson's production costs, which were disproportionately high relative to Hole's.
 The tour was to consist of thirty-seven dates, although Hole left after nine.
-When Hole departed from the tour, it was renamed the "Rock Is Dead Tour", with Jack Off Jill announced as one of the support acts.
+When Hole departed from the tour, it was renamed the "Rock Is Dead Tour," with Jack Off Jill announced as one of the support acts.
 Manson had produced many of Jack Off Jill's demo recordings in the early 90s, and later wrote the liner notes to their 2006 compilation Humid Teenage Mediocrity 1992–1996.